 Freeze the pan for 10-15 minutes to set the caramel layer, whether you bake or no-bake the crust freezes!
 It is ready to take out of the freezer when the caramel layer is hard and set.

-Meanwhile melt the sugar-free chocolate and coconut oil in a saucepan under medium heat, or microwave by 30 seconds burst into a microwave-safe bowl.
+Meanwhile, melt the sugar-free chocolate and coconut oil in a saucepan under medium heat, or microwave by 30 seconds bursts into a microwave-safe bowl.
 Stir between each burst and repeat until fully melted.

 Remove the pan from the freezer and pour the melted chocolate on top of the caramel layer.